 Vet Affairs/edward Hines Jr Hospital Substance Abuse Section is an addiction treatment center located at 5000 South 5th Avenue, Chief Sa Section Unit 116-a, Bldg 228 in the 60141 zip code in Hines, IL.

 It is operated by the U. S. Department of Veterans Affairs.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides suboxone prescription, methadone detoxification and methadone maintenance.
-Some of the treatment approaches used by Vet Affairs/edward Hines Jr Hospital Substance Abuse Section include brief intervention, relapse prevention and substance use counseling approach.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detoxification and cocaine detox.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides outpatient heroin treatment, intensive outpatient heroin treatment services and outpatient heroin detoxification.
-It also provides medical heroin detox, inpatient treatment for co-occurring mental health and heroin use and residential heroin addiction treatment.
-Other addiction treatment offered includes gambling disorder treatment.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides relapse prevention from naltrexone, methadone detox and suboxone prescription.
+Some of the treatment approaches used by Vet Affairs/edward Hines Jr Hospital Substance Abuse Section include counseling for substance abuse, motivational interviewing and motivational incentives.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section also specializes in detox services and offers residential heroin detoxification, cocaine detox and residential benzodiazepines detoxification.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides hospital inpatient heroin detoxification, residential heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides medical heroin detox, residential heroin addiction treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for gambling disorder.

 Here are the full facility listing details on Vet Affairs/Edward Hines Jr Hospital Substance Abuse Section in Hines, IL: